-The Centre for Applied Photonics builds bridges between institutional research and businesses.
+The Centre of applied photonics builds bridges between institutional research and businesses.

-The Centre for Applied Photonics: A hub for technological innovation in photonics
+The Centre of applied photonics: A hub for technological innovation in photonics

-The Centre for Applied Photonics is a hub for innovation, granting Danish businesses access to Danish and European expertise in photonics.
+The Centre of applied photonics is a hub for innovation, granting Danish businesses access to Danish and European expertise in photonics.
 The Centre's goal is to ensure that the potential for growth that lies in the latest photonics technology is leveraged to the fullest extent possible.

-The Centre for Applied Photonics (CAP) grants access to services, demonstration projects and facilities that support businesses' product development.
+The Centre of applied photonics (CAF) grants access to services, demonstration projects and facilities that support businesses' product development.